Multipartite quantum correlations: symplectic and algebraic geometry approach: Local unitary equivalence of quantum states

 A submanifold $P$ of a symplectic manifold $M$ is called coisotropic if for arbitrary $y\in P$ we have $(T_yP)^{\perp\omega}\subset T_yP$.
 We conclude thus that if $\mathcal{O}_x$ is coisotropic then $\mathcal{F}_x\subset\mathcal{O}_x$.
 Indeed from (\ref{fact1}) and the coisotropy of $\mathcal{O}_x$ at each $y\in\mathcal{F}_x$ we have $T_y\mathcal{F}_x\subset T_y\mathcal{O}_x$.
 Hence, in this case examining whether some $y$ belongs to $\mathcal{O}_x$ (and, consequently whether $y$ and $x$ are LU-equivalent) reduces to checking whether their corresponding one-particle reduced states have the same spectra \cite{SK11}.

 In order to characterize all systems for which LU-equivalence can be decided using the spectra of one-particle density matrices we need to identify those whose (at least) generic $K$-orbit is coisotropic.
 As it turns out, such systems need to satisfy some group theoretic conditions \cite{HKS13}.
 To reach the final solution we have to study not only the action of $K$ but also of its complexification $G= K^\mathbb{C}$ on $M$.
-Note that the group $G$ is much bigger than $K$ and therefore the number of $G$-orbits is smaller than number of $K$-orbits in $M$.
+Note that the group $G$ is much bigger than $K$ and therefore the number of $G$-orbits is smaller than the number of $K$-orbits in $M$.
 If $G$ has an open dense orbit on $M$ then we call $M$ \textit{almost homogenous manifold} \cite{huckleberry90}.
-Such $M$ has a finite number of $G$-orbits.
-The almost homogenity of $M$ with respect to $G$-action is a necessary condition for deciding $K$-equivalence on $M$ using the momentum map \cite{HKS13}.
-It is, however, not a sufficient condition, what can be seen from the example of the three-qubit system, where there are exactly $6$ orbits of $G=SL(2,\mathbb{C})^{\times 3}$ action, but states $x_{1}=\sqrt{\frac{2}{3}}\ket{000}+\frac{1}{\sqrt{3}}\ket{111}$ and $x_{2}=\frac{1}{\sqrt{3}}\left(\ket{000}+\ket{010}+\ket{001}\right)$, where $\{\ket{0},\,\ket{1}\}\subset\mathbb{C}^2$ is an orthonormal basis in $\mathbb {C}^2$, satisfy $\mu(x_{1})=\mu(x_{2})$ but are not $K$-equivalent as they belong to different $G$-orbits \cite{dur00}.
+The almost homogenity of $M$ with respect to the $G$-action is a necessary condition for deciding $K$-equivalence on $M$ using the momentum map \cite{HKS13}.
+It is, however, not a sufficient condition, what can be seen from the example of the three-qubit system, where there are exactly $6$ orbits of $G=SL(2,\mathbb{C})^{\times 3}$, but the states $x_{1}=\sqrt{\frac{2}{3}}\ket{000}+\frac{1}{\sqrt{3}}\ket{111}$ and $x_{2}=\frac{1}{\sqrt{3}}\left(\ket{000}+\ket{010}+\ket{001}\right)$, where $\{\ket{0},\,\ket{1}\}\subset\mathbb{C}^2$ is an orthonormal basis in $\mathbb {C}^2$, satisfy $\mu(x_{1})=\mu(x_{2})$ but are not $K$-equivalent as they belong to different $G$-orbits \cite{dur00}.

 An important role in the formulation of the sufficient condition is played by the Borel subgroup of the group $G$.
 By definition a Borel subgroup $B$ is a maximal connected solvable subgroup of the group $G$.
-For example, for $G=\mathrm{SL}_{N}(\mathbb{C})$, the group of upper-triangular matrices, that is a stabilizer of the standard full flag in $\mathbb{C}^N$, (i.e., a collection of subspaces with the dimension growing by one, such that the given one includes all subspaces with smaller dimensions),
+For example, for $G=\mathrm{SL}_{N}(\mathbb{C})$, the group of upper-triangular matrices (of unit determinant) is an example of a Borel subgroup.
+This subgroup of $\mathrm{SL}_{N}(\mathbb{C})$ is a stabilizer of the standard full flag in $\mathbb{C}^N$, (i.e., a collection of subspaces with the dimension growing by one, such that the given one includes all subspaces with smaller dimensions),

-where $e_1,\ldots,e_N$ is a basis in $\mathcal{H}$, is an example of a Borel subgroup.
+where $e_1,\ldots,e_N$ is a basis in $\mathcal{H}$.
 Generally, any two Borel subgroups are conjugated by an element of $G$.
-Therefore, in the considered example, $B$ is a Borel subgroup of $G$ if and only if when it stabilizes some standard full flag.
+Therefore, in the considered example, $B$ is a Borel subgroup of $G$ if and only if it stabilizes some standard full flag.